Cane River Creole National Historical Park: Oakland

+Legacy

 Modernization came fitfully to Cane River.
 Phanor Prud'homme II bought the family's first car in 1910, while most people in the area still traveled by mule-drawn wagon.
 By the 1960s the family adopted mechanization for agriculture, with machines doing more of the tasks long performed by mules and human workers.
 During World War II and after, many of the remaining black workers had left the plantations in the Great Migration for employment in war industries.

+Lyle Saxon wrote a short story titled "Cane River" published in 1926.
+The Cane River and Creoles also feature in Saxon's 1937 novel Children of Strangers.
+John Isiah Walton created an artwork depicting a girl looking at her reflection titled "Cane River".

-Today, Oakland Plantation is listed by the National Park Service as a National Historic Landmark and Bicentennial Farm.
+Oakland Plantation is listed by the National Park Service as a National Historic Landmark and Bicentennial Farm.
 Open to the public as a unit of Cane River Creole National Historical Park, a unit of the National Park System, Oakland's outbuildings, sheds, store houses, and tenant cabins illustrate the daily life of a working cotton plantation.
 The site offers a window into the Creole colonial culture, maintained by ethnic French such as the Prud'homme family, along with generations of blacks and Creoles of color in the formation of the larger community culture and agricultural landscape.